alexanalytic/Tableau-Dashboard-E-commerce-Conversion-Analysis/README.md

 **Insight:**
 There is a strong positive relationship between engagement and conversion rate.

+Each data point represents aggregated monthly performance.

 - Higher engagement → higher likelihood of purchase
 - Clear upward trend confirms correlation

 **Additional Observations:**
 - February is a low-performance outlier